KDE/kde-builder/doc/chapter_04/conf-options-table.md

-Install a shell script that can be sourced in a user's profile setup scripts to easily establish needed environment variables to run the Plasma desktop built by kdesrc-build.
+Install a shell script that can be sourced in a user's profile setup scripts to easily establish needed environment variables to run the Plasma desktop built by kde-builder.

 This driver will alter the following files: